Search by Provider Name

 CLACKAMAS COUNTY COORDINATED HOUSING ACCESS (CHA)

 A collaboration of multiple agencies that provide a centralized coordinated access point for households experiencing homelessness or a housing crisis to seek assistance.
-Eligible households will assessed for services and added to a central Housing Referral List for all programs they qualify for.
+Eligible households will be assessed for services and added to a central Housing Referral List for all programs they qualify for.
 This is not a crisis line, and there may be a wait for both shelter and housing.

 Participating Housing Programs: